6 Different Search Engines Besides Google To Use And Love

 Google is not the only search engine to use and also to be found by others today.
-Recently, I was checking my stats on Google Analytics and came across several different search engines besides Google that my site’s visits came from.
+Recently, I was checking my stats on Google Analytics and came across several different search engines besides Google where my site’s visits came from.

-Google Remains The Biggest Search Engine
+1. Google Remains The Biggest Search Engine

-People no longer wanted to be tracked by the big tech giants.
+It could be what search engines people are using on their mobile devices and the fact that people no longer wanted to be tracked by the big tech giants.

-DuckDuckGo Became Popular
+2. DuckDuckGo Became Popular

-Next, along came DuckDuckGo on the rise in 2020.
+Next, along came DuckDuckGo on the rise back in 2020.
 Many web users thought this was the safest search engine if they feared being tracked.
 DuckDuckGo became the fourth most significant search engine in the US after Bing and Yahoo Search.

 Each time you search on DuckDuckGo, you have a blank search history, as if you’ve never been there before.
 They do not store your search history as Google does.